 So, what does ‘male and female’ symbolise?

 Lewis assumes that male symbolises God and female symbolises the church, probably borrowing from Ephesians 5:21 in his thinking.
 Thinking of priesthood, Lewis says that only one ‘wearing the masculine uniform’ can represent God to the church.
-(For those less familiar, this representation is an essential function of being a priest.)
-It’s like he’s saying “Only the sun can represent light; blood cannot, neither can breath.”
+(For those less familiar, being such a representative is an essential function of being a priest.)
+It’s like Lewis is saying “Only the sun can represent light; blood cannot, neither can breath.”
 Yes, I agree the premise, but he’s missing a crucial nuance.

-Lewis adds his point that male and female are not interchangeable to conclude that therefore men must represent God to the church.
-I agree, there are differences between male and female (and I don’t think you don’t have subscribe to gender binary to say as much).
+Lewis then adds the point that male and female are not interchangeable to conclude that therefore men must represent God to the church.
+Now, I agree that there are differences between male and female (and I don’t think you don’t have subscribe to gender binary to say as much).
 Thing is, I don’t think male and female represent God and the church respectively.

 Rather, I believe that ‘male and female’ represent one thing: covenantal belonging with God.